Waiting for the Sun: Background and recording

-The Doors started recording Waiting for the Sun in January 1968 at Sunset Sound Studios, with early versions of "The Unknown Soldier" and "Spanish Caravan".
-The group soon moved at TTG Studios in Hollywood, California, where the majority of the album's recording took place; the same time Frank Zappa was recording.
+The Doors started recording Waiting for the Sun in late 1967 at Sunset Sound Studios, with early versions of "The Unknown Soldier" and "Spanish Caravan".
+The group soon moved to TTG Studios in Hollywood, California, where the majority of the album's recording took place.
 The band had used up most of frontman Jim Morrison's original songbook, a collection of lyrics and ideas, for their first two records.
 Consequently, following months of touring, interviews and television appearances, they had little new material.
-The band attempted to record a longer piece called "Celebration of the Lizard" and intended the piece to occupy the second side of the album; this was later shelved.
+The band attempted to record a lengthy suite titled "Celebration of the Lizard", which was planned to occupy the second side of the album, but the concept was shelved.
 However, a recording of the "Not to Touch the Earth" segment was included and the full lyrics to "Celebration of the Lizard" were printed inside the album's gatefold sleeve.

-Many of the album tracks were created in the studio, with some, such as "Hello, I Love You", being older songs not recorded for their earlier albums.
-The production by Paul A. Rothchild led to multiple takes as a result of his growing perfectionism, which was becoming an issue for the group.
-Morrison's increasing alcohol consumption also caused tension and difficulties in the studio, and at one point drummer John Densmore walked out of a session frustrated at his behavior.
-Alice Cooper was around during the recording sessions and he was reportedly worried about Morrison's health.
-During the recording of "Five to One", Morrison was in intense state of intoxication, to a degree that the studio's assistants needed to support him to complete his vocal parts.
-Each song on the album required overall at least 20 takes with "The Unknown Soldier", recorded in two parts, requiring 130 takes.
+The removal of "Celebration of the Lizard" compelled the band to compose new songs in the studio.
+They also reconsidered older songs they had previously decided against recording, such as "Hello, I Love You".
+The growing perfectionism of producer Paul A. Rothchild led to innumerable studio re-takes, which became an issue for the group.
+Morrison's increasing alcohol consumption also caused tension and difficulties, and at one point drummer John Densmore walked out of a session frustrated at Morrison's behavior.
+Alice Cooper was present during the recording sessions and was reportedly worried about Morrison's health.
+During the recording of "Five to One", Morrison was heavily intoxicated, to a degree that the studio assistants needed to support him to complete his vocal parts.
+Each song on the album required at least 20 takes, with "The Unknown Soldier", recorded in two parts, requiring 130 takes.

+Two of the album's songs, "Summer's Almost Gone" and "We Could Be So Good Together" are recordings initially made in 1967 for the band's previous album Strange Days, but were ultimately not used at the time.

+In her 1979 essay "The White Album," Joan Didion described a day at Sunset Sound during the recording of the album.
+The mood is highly desultory, as Manzarek, Krieger, and Densmore wait for the absent Morrison to arrive to add his vocals.